 Press Release No.:

-Port Louis, Mauritius -The International Air Transport Association (IATA) urged Mauritius to take a leading role in air transport liberalisation, efficiency and environment issues.
+Port Louis, Mauritius -The International Air Transport Association (IATA) urged Mauritius to take a leading role in air transport liberalization, efficiency and environment issues.

 “Air transport brings enormous economic benefits.
 Nowhere is that more evident than in Mauritius where air transport is the backbone of the tourism industry.
 As a result, Mauritius has taken a leadership role in global aviation,” said Giovanni Bisignani, IATA’s Director General and CEO in a speech to key policy-makers and the business community.
 Bisignani noted the need for change to support effective approaches to the financial and environmental aspects of sustainability.